HasinduLanka/FreshLinux/readme.md

 * Install GPU drivers from `Apps` folder.
 Just run `sudo ./Apps/mesa-gpu-drivers.sh`
 * Reboot to everything working (Like touchpad gestures)
 * You should configure how many workspaces you want from `Gnome Tweaks` tool.
 (Installed)
+    * Warning : When using `Gnome Tweaks` it may overwrite some settings back to defaults.
+Keep your eye on these tweaks
+        * Suspend When Laptop lid is closed (Disabled)
+        * Extensions / Desktop Icons (Enabled)
 * Configure mount points of partitions